How To Read Wind Barbs on a Station Model

 6.3 Use Conversion Tools if Needed

-If you use different speed units, like miles per hour or kilometers per hour, a conversion tool can help you.
-You can easily find online converters or use mobile apps.
+If you use different speed units, like miles per hour or kilometers per hour, a conversion tool can help.
+You can find online converters or use mobile apps easily.
 These tools help you change wind speed from knots to your preferred unit.
-This makes it easier to understand the actual wind strength.
+This makes it easier to understand the wind strength.